gutenbergtools/gutenbergsite/site/help/shakespeare.md

 The #1500 series is generally the most complete.
 It contains Pericles, The Two Noble Kinsmen, and the five longer poems.
-Note that in this document we present titles in the sorted order including words like "A" and "The."
+Note that in this document we present titles in sorted order including words like "A" and "The."

 * [A Lover's Complaint, by William Shakespeare](/ebooks/1543)